Appealing a benefits decision

 An adviser could tell you if you could benefit from challenging a decision.

-Find a local benefits expert
+Find a local benefits adviser

 If you need free benefits advice or support in person: